hujie-frank/GENet/README.md

 ## Citation

-If you use Squeeze-and-Excitation Networks in your research, please cite the paper:
+If you use Gather-Excite in your research, please cite the paper:

     @inproceedings{hu2018genet,
       title={Gather-Excite: Exploiting Feature Context in Convolutional Neural Networks},